 - Don’t get out of your car.
 Never leave your car to confront the other driver.
 You don’t know who is out there and what they’re capable of.

 - Remain calm.
 With road rage, people see red.
 But if you can take a deep breath and move past the stress safely, you can likely avoid it all together.

 - Call 911: If you feel you’re in danger, call the police.
 Or drive to a nearby venue where it’s safe to do so.

 - Report aggressive drivers: Contact the local state police to make a report with detailed information.
-You can also report the dangerous behavior by completing the Michigan State Police online Aggressive Driving Form.

 Here’s a recent blog I wrote about Michigan’s laws regarding road rage.
 Hint… there is no such specific road rage law, but there are traffic laws that address careless driving and reckless driving, which could apply.
 And, as my partner and past-president of the Michigan Association for Justice Robert Raitt was saying on Fox News recently, you don’t need to stick around a situation if you have real concerns for your own safety.